Find information on feeding your infant: human milk, formula and vitamin D.

 If you are using the supplement that is a single drop (400 IU):

-• Place a drop on nipple or clean finger and let your baby suck it off.
+• Place a drop on the nipple or clean finger and let your baby suck it off.

-• It is best not to drop directly into your baby's mouth.
+• Do not drop the supplement directly into their mouth.

 Should I be concerned about allergies?